Domestic Violence Counselor

 Within the field of counseling are many specializations.
 Domestic violence counselors are mental health professionals who specialize in helping victims of domestic violence.
 Often, victims of domestic violence need special consideration due to the physical and emotional abuse that is perpetrated at the hands of an intimate partner or relative.

 Sometimes, domestic violence is called intimate partner violence when the abuse is perpetrated by someone with whom the victim is in a close personal or sexual relationship.
 Domestic violence can occur between any people in a household, such as between a parent and child, siblings, or even housemates.
-Victims and abusers of intimate partner violence may or may not live together in the same household.
+Victims and abusers in intimate partner violence may or may not live together in the same household.

 According to the National Domestic Violence Hotline, intimate partner violence affects more than 12 million people yearly.
 Nearly half of all women and men in the United States have experienced psychological aggression by an intimate partner in their lifetime.
 Most of the time, though certainly not all, females experience the highest rates of intimate partner violence.
 Furthermore, most victims of domestic violence are between the ages of 18 and 34.